Tenacious urban myth: unexpected windshear cause of Martinair crash in Faro

 1998 public unrest of Martinair pilots on their workload

-See, translated, article in Dutch newspaper Trouw.
+From, translated, article in Dutch newspaper Trouw.

 Martinair’s spokesperson:

 “… The pilot must always judge for himself whether he is equipped enough to take to the air.
 There are situations when you [Martinair operations] suddenly need a substitute.
 A passenger doesn’t care if a pilot is sick or nauseous.
-The passenger wants to get to his destination.”..
+The passenger wants to get to his destination.”

 From the official investigation report (1994)

-– probable causes and contributing factors
+– Windshear is not mentioned in probable causes and contributing factors.

 – page 32, 1 .6.2.3: no airworthiness directive for engine no. 3